-Multiple sclerosis (MS) is a chronic disease of the central nervous system (CNS).
+Multiple sclerosis (MS) is a chronic disease of your central nervous system (CNS).
 It’s thought to be the result of an immune system attack.
-MS damages myelin, the protective layer that surrounds nerve fibers.
-This is known as demyelination.
-As scar tissue, or lesions, form, it interferes with nerve signals within the CNS.
+MS causes demyelination, or the damage of myelin.
+This is the protective layer that surrounds your nerve fibers.
+As scar tissue (lesions) forms, it interferes with nerve signals within the CNS.

 People with relapsing-remitting MS experience periods of increased disease activity followed by remissions.
 Progressive forms of MS cause symptoms that steadily worsen.

 There are many symptoms associated with MS, depending on the location of the lesions.
 Severity of symptoms varies significantly from person to person.
 Some common symptoms include:

 - numbness, tingling, or strange sensations

 - dizziness or vertigo